ideas-labo/MSR2022-encoding-study/README.md

 # Introduction
 This repository contains all the codes and dataset used in the *MSR 2022* paper ***'Does Configuration Encoding Matter in Learning Software Performance?
-An Empirical Study on Encoding Schemes'***.
+An Empirical Study on Encoding Schemes'*** by Jingzhi Gong and Tao Chen*.
 Specifically, the documents include:

 - **Encoding.py**: